The key to writing a good personal statement to study law lies in bearing in mind the purpose of a personal statement

 The purpose of a Personal Statement is generally to demonstrate a student’s interest in their chosen subject, and secondly, to evidence his or her suitability for the study of that subject.
+Admission tutors want to read an honest characterisation of you as a student and as individual.

 Here are the key principles to consider when writing your Law Personal Statement.